3-Round-Stones/callimachus/README.txt

 | prerequisites |
 -----------------

-You must have Java 6 installed and available.
+You must have Java 6 JDK installed and available.

 The following platforms are supported:
 * Linux i386